Kinetics-JOJO/MMedFD/README.md

 ## MMedFD: A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition

 ### Data Availability
 The dataset used in this project is proprietary currently and is not publicly available in this page.
-Dataset is now ready to be opened in Huggingface, the link would be release soonly this week.
+Dataset is now ready to be opened in Huggingface, the link would be released soonly this week.
 Access requires internal approval and a research-only data use agreement.
 Researchers who wish to request access may contact yangxiao.wxy@antgroup.com with a brief description of their affiliation, project goals, intended use, and data protection plan.
 Only de-identified data may be shared, and redistribution is prohibited.

 ## Abstract
 Automatic speech recognition (ASR) in clinical dialogue demands robustness to full-duplex interaction, speaker overlap,and low-latency constraints, yet open benchmarks remain scarce.
 We present MMedFD, the first real-world Chinese healthcare ASR corpus designed for multi-turn, full-duplex settings.
 Captured from a deployed AI assistant, the dataset comprises 5,805 annotated sessions with synchronized user and mixed-channel views, RTTM/CTM timing, and role la-